bchugg/bchugg.github.io/index.md

 <img id='headerim' src="/assets/images/lawme.jpg">

-I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at CMU, where I'm advised by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).
+I'm a first year PhD student in the [machine learning department](https://www.ml.cmu.edu/) at CMU where I'm advised by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).

 On the side, I co-host the <a href="https://www.incrementspodcast.com/" ref='nofollow'>Increments</a> podcast, where <a href="https://vmasrani.github.io/">Vaden Masrani</a> and I yell at each other and others about philosophy and science.
 Occasionally I also [write]({% link writing.md %}) things.